tyntec/api-collection/chat-api/v2/samples/rich_media_template_with_document.md

 # Rich Media Template with document

-This is an example request for sending a document a long with a rich media template
+This is an example request for sending a document together with a rich media template

 The template is defined as